rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Blocking calls

-The following callbacks may block depending on the `caller`'s internal operations, but will endeavour to return as soon as possible.
+The following callbacks may block depending on the `caller's` internal operations, but will endeavour to return as soon as possible.

   1. `ccDataCallback()` - Invoked whenever new Closed Caption data is available.
   2. `ccDecodeCallBack()` - Invoked during start and stop of Closed Caption data decoding.

 ### Internal Error Handling

-All `API`s must return errors synchronously as a return argument.
+All `APIs` must return errors synchronously as a return argument.
 The interface is responsible for managing its internal errors.

 ### Persistence Model